-T-Mobile says MetroPCS customer migration ahead of schedule as MetroPCS begins sales of HSPA+ devicesAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile says MetroPCS customer migration ahead of schedule as MetroPCS begins sales of HSPA+ devicesAlex Wagner - Editorial Director of News and Content

 Just days after MetroPCS began allowing consumer in select markets to bring their own unlocked GSM handset onto its service, the carrier has now started selling two new HSPA+-compatible smartphones that can connect to T-Mobile's network.
 T-Mobile today announced that MetroPCS is now offering the LG Optimus L9 and Samsung Galaxy Exhibit in Boston, Las Vegas and Hartford, three markets in which its Bring Your Own Phone program is also live.
 MetroPCS will also begin selling a refreshed version of the Samsung Galaxy S III on June 17 that will feature 4G LTE and HSPA+ support.

 T-Mobile says that the launch of MetroPCS's Bring Your Own Phone program and its sales of HSPA+ handsets have put the process of migrating MetroPCS customers to T-Mobile's network ahead of schedule.
 As MetroPCS customers continue to switch from Metro's network to T-Mobile's, that freed up spectrum will be used to supplement the T-Mobile LTE network.
 T-Mobile expects the full migration of MetroPCS subscribers to T-Mobile's network by the time that 2015 wraps up.